KaiyangZhou/Dassl.pytorch/DATASETS.md

     ... # 19 corruption types in total
 ```

 Note that `cifar10_c/` only contains the test images.
 The training images are the normal CIFAR-10 images.
-See #cifar10100-and-svhn for how to prepare the CIFAR-10 dataset.
+See [CIFAR10/100 and SVHN](#cifar10100-and-svhn) for how to prepare the CIFAR-10 dataset.

 ### CIFAR-100-C